-Carpentry Apprentice Training Levels I, II, III and IV are 8-week programs offered by Yukon College through the Advanced Education Branch of the Yukon Government Department of Education at www.education.gov.yk.ca/certification.html.
+Carpentry Apprentice Training Levels I, II, III and IV are 8-week programs offered by Yukon College through the Advanced Education Branch of the Yukon Government Department of Education.
 Students must be registered apprentices to attend these programs.
-Download the "Step into the Trades" booklet at the bottom of the page for an overview of apprenticeship options within the Yukon.
+This booklet offers an overview of apprenticeship options within the Yukon.
+The following dates are for the Apprenticeship levels in 2015-16: